-As an off-shoot of this project, I am collaborating on an exhibition 'Vybiraia marshrut / Defining the route' created by Russian artist Sasha Sokolov for the 5th Moscow Biennale of Modern Art, 17 September to 9 October 2013 (opens a new window in Russian).
+As an off-shoot of this project, I collaborated on an exhibition 'Vybiraia marshrut / Defining the route' created by Russian artist Sasha Sokolov for the 5th Moscow Biennale of Modern Art, 17 September to 9 October 2013 (opens a new window in Russian).
 For details of the exibition see this link to the venue (opens in new window).

 - Editor, Nurturing the Nation: Displaced Children, State Ideology and Social Identity in Eastern Europe and the USSR, 1918-1953 (Leiden, Boston: Brill, forthcoming 2015).
 This volume of essays will examine how East European nationalist and revolutionary regimes targeted children in campaigns of coercive re-socialisation associated with state- and nation-building, as well as how they strove to manage the consequences of child displacement caused by war, civil conflict, revolution and social collapse.
 Many of the chapters also reveal children's creativity and resourcefulness in devising means of coping with the consequences of marginalisation, overcoming trauma and improvising new identities and roles to enable them to negotiate their re-integration into society.

-- Co-Investigator on 'People-Events-Places', a digital humanities project involving the Horizon Digital Economy Research Institute and the Faculty of Arts, University of Nottingham, and the Digital Innovations Lab, University of North Carolina.
-This collaboration, launched in September 2013, is funded by the AHRC within the Data-Assets-Methods Network.
+- Co-Investigator on 'People-Events-Places' (2013-14), a digital humanities project involving the Horizon Digital Economy Research Institute and the Faculty of Arts, University of Nottingham, and the Digital Innovations Lab, University of North Carolina.
+This collaboration is funded by Horizon and the AHRC within the Data-Assets-Methods Network.
 We have received funding to sustain this collaboration in 2014-15 from the University of Nottingham Discipline Bridging Scheme.
 More details to follow.